-- Capital programs are built at a project level and/or using other relevant inputs. - Capital grants are projected on the basis of known capital projects and the likelihood of grants being available for recurrent programs. - Administration costs of local government elections are projected only for the identified year an election will occur - Asset maintenance cost increases are projected based on the capital program. - There are unknown impacts of the continued COVID-19 pandemic due to the inability to predict this - Non-cash revaluations are not projected due to the uncertainty of valuations and that these have no impact on Council's budgeted cash position.
+- Capital programs are built at a project level and/or using other relevant inputs. - Capital grants are projected on the basis of known capital projects and the likelihood of grants being available for recurrent programs. - Administration costs of local government elections are projected only for the identified year an election will occur. - Asset maintenance cost increases are projected based on the capital program. - Non-cash revaluations are not projected due to the uncertainty of valuations and that these have no impact on Council's budgeted cash position.